Phyllis Ross: Education, family, and career

 She received a Bachelor's degree in economics and political science with first class honours from the University of British Columbia in 1925.
 During that year she won the Susan B. Anthony Fellowship and attended Bryn Mawr College, where she received her M.A. in 1927.
 She also studied at the London School of Economics and the University of Marburg.
-She married journalist Leonard Hugh Turner in London, England, in 1928.
-They had three children, one of whom, Michael, died in infancy.
+Together with journalist Leonard Hugh Turner, she had three children, one of whom, Michael, died in infancy.
 Her husband died of malaria complicated by goitre when she was 29.

 Shortly after becoming a widow in Great Depression-era London, England in 1932, impoverished circumstances necessitated her return to Canada.
 She settled first with her parents in Rossland, and eventually she managed to obtain a position in Ottawa as an economist in the Public Service of Canada.
 Her education, gifts, and application caused her to rise to hitherto unreached heights for a woman of her generation among the overwhelmingly male mandarin establishment of Ottawa.
-Her rarely encountered combination of brains and elegance turned the head of bachelor Canadian prime minister, R.B.
+Her combination of brains and elegance turned the head of bachelor Canadian prime minister, R.B.
 Bennett, later to become Viscount Bennett, who courted her during her widowhood.
 But she stayed single.